LesleyForsyth/FLSIT735/Course-2/Week1/10-authentication-factors.md

 # Your task

 It has taken quite a bit of effort, but we finally have our first secure communication protocol.
-You may wonder, how are we convinced that no other attack on this protocol exist?
+You may wonder, how are we convinced that this protocol does the job?
 We are because we have checked this protocol with the formal verification tool Scyther: https://www.cs.ox.ac.uk/people/cas.cremers/scyther/index.html

 Your task is to investigate and discuss the role of formal verification tools for security protocols.